Liberty Mutual: Everything you need to know

 “The combination of our two operations will create a top tier US specialty insurer with a broad and deep set of solutions for clients and brokers,” said David H. Long, Liberty Mutual Insurance chairman and CEO, in a press release.

 In Canada, Liberty Mutual rebranded Liberty International Underwriters (LIU Canada) and Ironshore Canada under one name in November 2018, with the two now under the Liberty Mutual Canada brand.

-“The rebranding of our joint operation as Liberty Mutual Canada is an important milestone in our journey to come together as one organization,” said Liberty Mutual Canada president Garth Pepper.
-“A stronger, united organization will enable us to better leverage the financial and reputational strength of Liberty Mutual to grow our presence and relevance in the Canadian market.”
+“The rebranding of our joint operation as Liberty Mutual Canada is an important milestone in our journey to come together as one organisation,” said Liberty Mutual Canada president Garth Pepper.
+“A stronger, united organisation will enable us to better leverage the financial and reputational strength of Liberty Mutual to grow our presence and relevance in the Canadian market.”

 Meanwhile, in December 2018, Liberty Specialty Markets integrated with the Ironshore Bermuda business under the Liberty Specialty Markets Bermuda name.

 “This move gives us a fantastic opportunity to bring all our Bermuda businesses under the Liberty Specialty Markets brand, acting as one global organisation and making a major contribution to our strategic priorities,” Wheeler said.
 “Combining these businesses gives us a unified regional approach to Bermuda.
 This has major advantages for both our clients and Liberty itself.
 We will be able to offer clients our full suite of products and experience while making it easier to build stronger and deeper long-term client relationships.
 We will also be able to provide our Bermuda-based clients with new products currently offered from other parts of Liberty, most notably specialty reinsurance from Liberty Mutual Re.
 Finally, the integration will put us in a stronger position for growth and business development in the region.”